 Try some DIY Pest Control Products

-There are several types of products on the market which may assist the DIYer in controlling their home environment.
+There are several types of products on the market that may assist the DIYer in controlling their home environment.
+While these methods may not match the effectiveness of professional spider treatment, they can still offer some relief when dealing with spiders.

 Utilize insect monitors (aka glue boards) by placing them in inconspicuous, out-of-the-way places to capture spiders and to get a general idea of the level of infestation you may be experiencing.